This is article #28 out of 50 in The Startup Marketing Playbook.

 4 months from the show

-Now that you have selected a booth vendor, you have to actually define what you want the booth to be.
+Once you have selected a vendor, you need to define the design concept of the booth.
 To determine that, you need to answer some important questions:

-- How are you demoing your product to prospects?
+- How are you demonstrating your product to prospects?

 - Do you need a private meeting room at the booth?

-- How can you use your space to have as many conversations as possible?
+- How can you design your space to encourage as many conversations as possible?

 Based on the answers to those questions, you may need elements in your booth such as: